 Once created, the comment field may need to be customized to fit your specific ideal for how it should act.
 The following article link will demonstrate how to accomplish this.

 How to disable comments for a blog post entry

-This step is not mandatory, but recommended.
-Once your comment field is able to display on your posts, you will notice that there is always the field label above the section of the page.
+This step is not mandatory but recommended.
+Once your comment field is able to display on your posts, you will notice that there is always a field label above the section of the page.
 This will occur even if the comments are disabled for the post.
-The article link below gives instructions on how to remove that so there is not extra text on your page, especially if the comments are disabled.
+The article link below gives instructions on how to remove that so there is no extra text on your page, especially if the comments are disabled.